gaul/s3proxy/README.md

 In addition to the explicit names, [glob syntax](https://docs.oracle.com/javase/tutorial/essential/io/fileOps.html#glob) can be used to configure many buckets for a given backend.

-A bucket (or a glob) cannot be assigned cannot be assigned to multiple backends.
+A bucket (or a glob) cannot be assigned to multiple backends.

 ## Middlewares